Guardin’ City: Mapping “No Loitering” signs in downtown Victoria

 The map uses property outlines put online by the city.
 Properties are outlined by land “parcels,” not individual addresses.
 All of Market Square, for example, is one parcel, even though it contains multiple businesses and addresses.
 I attached photos to each parcel, as appropriate, and sorted them into categories.
 If a parcel shows up on the map as having a “No Loitering” sign, it means that somewhere on that parcel is a “No Loitering” sign.
 It does not mean that every business, address, or tenant within that parcel has a “No Loitering” sign.
 Keeping that limitation in mind, please do not make assumptions about whether or not a particular business or address has any type of sign based on this map alone.

 This map includes photos of all of the signs I found, except for duplicates found on the same parcel.
-I’ve done my best to map the signs correctly, but if I’ve made a mistake, please let me know!
+[Note: As of March, 2018, the majority of the photos have disappeared due to an unknown problem with the map] I’ve done my best to map the signs correctly, but if I’ve made a mistake, please let me know!
 The map is intended to be a snapshot of what Victoria looked like during the week of September 11th, 2017.
 I’m happy to fix incorrect information and to add signs that were likely present during that week; however, this map will not be kept up to date as new signs go up or as old ones come down.

 Below the map you’ll find some tips on how to use it, as well as some brief thoughts on Victoria’s “No Loitering” signs.
 If you're using a computer, I suggest clicking the top right corner of the map to open it in a new window.